haleemyousef/FacebookPhisher/README.md

 ## Installation:
 `config.php` is to be edited to suit your needs before you upload the program to the server of your choice.
+(For 'fopen' option): Make sure the user of the web server has edit permissions over the file where the credentials are stored  'REPLACE_ME.html by default'.

 ## Features: